jsdealy/latin/miscellae/guideToLatinConversation.md

 Done accurately, to a
 nicety.

-A man of no consider-
+A man of no consideration.
-ation.

 No longer a child.